 If you’re used to keeping your own work hours, you’re probably used to being at a laptop at 5am/midnight/any time in between.
 Now you’ll need to be even more adaptable.
 Work whenever you have time available (and feel alert enough).

 Shedding the 9-5 is one of the perks of being freelance.
 Take advantage of it now you really need it.
-You might find it easier to work over weekends and take days off during the week (Thoughts on translation 2018).
+You might find it easier to work over weekends and take days off during the week.
 This is especially true if your partner, family or friends are around then to help with childcare.

 Be efficient (AKA get off Facebook)

-Try and stay focused and save your procrastination for other times.
+Try to stay focused and save your procrastination for other times.
 Or you might find yourself lagging permanently behind and feeling anxious.
-Being disciplined and setting time limits for social media, e-mails or making phone calls is important (Parents, 2019).
+Being disciplined and setting time limits for social media, emails or making phone calls will help.

 Have a back-up

 Sometimes, even a carefully laid plan can fail.
-That’s why having family/ friends/ babysitters that you trust and who can take your child for a few hours while you power through some work is invaluable (What to expect, 2017).
+That’s why having family/ friends/ babysitters that you trust and who can take your child for a few hours while you power through some work can be invaluable.